neuroidss/lab-governance/README.md

 - Add the newly purchased asset to the asset inventory. https://goo.gl/AzyIEF
 - Before deciding on the purchase take advice from the roles/people the purchase will affect (for example: finance, office, biz).
 - Track all your payments with company invoice here. https://goo.gl/iVkFfA Make sure that you also follow the related SplitWise policy.

-##### Policy: Purchases with company invoice
-You can invoice the company for the below things (service, devices):
-- 1. services (taxi, flgiht ticket to London but to Mallorca, etc)
-- 2. devices (anything we could potentially use in a client or internal product project, like a smart watch, but its price is below 100k HUF).

-Restrictions:
-- If using the company card, you have to pre-validate with the finance and admin roles.
-- If requested, you have to be able to bring that device to the company.
-- If you leave the company, you have to consult with finance and admin roles to take it from the company inventory.

-##### Policy: Usage of company services
-You can use the below services through the company:
-- Travel insurance

 ##### Policy: Financial Liability Accounting
 To account any kinds of financial liabilities, we use [Splitwise](https://www.splitwise.com) mobile app.